 Dean had initially thought to have the Porsche taken to Salinas on a trailer, but at the last minute decided to drive it himself.

 On September 30, 1955, the Hollywood star set off for Salinas in Little Bastard, accompanied by his mechanic, Rolf Wütherich.
 Dean was stopped for a speeding ticket around 3:30 P.M., ate at a diner around 4:45 P.M., then hit the road again.
 At around 5:45 P.M., Dean noticed a Ford heading towards his car that was preparing to make a left turn at the junction ahead.
 After Dean supposedly reassured Wütherich, “that guy’s gotta stop, he’ll see us,” the two cars collided head-on.

 Wütherich was catapulted from the car and suffered several broken bones.

 The Ford was spun down the highway before it came to a stop and its driver, 23-year-old Donald Turnupseed, escaped with only minor injuries.

 As for the Porsche, upon impact, it spun in the air before crashing back down to the earth with a sickening crunch and rolling to the side of the road, all the while with James Dean still inside.

 Witnesses rushed to free him from the crushed metal carcass but were horrified to see how mangled the crash had made him.
-It’s still unknown why exactly the crash happened, Turnupseed was never charged and eyewitnesses claim Dean had not been speeding despite his previous ticket.
-Regardless of the circumstances, the Rebel Without A Cause was pronounced dead upon arrival at Paso Robles War Memorial Hospital, shortly after 6 PM.
+It’s still unknown why exactly the crash happened; Turnupseed was never charged and eyewitnesses claim Dean had not been speeding despite his previous ticket.
+Regardless of the circumstances, James Dean was pronounced dead upon arrival at Paso Robles War Memorial Hospital shortly after 6 PM.